Xyclade/MachineLearning/Readme.md

 ###Labeling ISPs based on their Down/Upload speed (KNN using Smile in Scala)

-The goal of this section is to use the K-NN implementation from  in Scala to classify download/upload speed pairs as [ISP](http://en.wikipedia.org/wiki/Internet_service_provider) Alpha (represented by 0) or Beta (represented by 1).
+The goal of this section is to use the K-NN implementation from Smile in Scala to classify download/upload speed pairs as [ISP](http://en.wikipedia.org/wiki/Internet_service_provider) Alpha (represented by 0) or Beta (represented by 1).

 To start with this example I assume you created a new Scala project in your favourite IDE, and downloaded and added the [Smile Machine learning](https://github.com/haifengl/smile/releases)  and its dependency [SwingX](https://java.net/downloads/swingx/releases/) to this project.
 As final assumption you also downloaded the [example data](https://github.com/Xyclade/MachineLearning/raw/Master/Example%20Data/KNN_Example_1.csv).